veprbl/mysqlpp/README.txt

         licensing ramifications.
 See README-MinGW.txt for details.

     Visual C++:
-        We ship Visual C++ 2003 project files.
-This is the oldest version MySQL++ will run on, due to compiler limitations.
+        We ship Visual Studio 2003, 2005, and 2008 project files.
-        See README-Visual-C++.txt for more details.
+        No older version of Visual C++ will build MySQL++, due to compiler limitations.
+See README-Visual-C++.txt for more
+        details.

     Xcode:
         We ship an Xcode v2 project file.
 It hasn't been tested